 The primary indicators are the size of your space and the amount of airflow you need.
 Other factors include building compatibility, usage, and budget.
 MacroAir’s customer care representatives will assist you in finding the perfect size fan for your space.

 6. HOW LONG IS THE WARRANTY ON AN HVLS FAN?

 The warranty on an HVLS fan varies by manufacturer and ranges from a few years to decades.
 Some manufacturers reduce the warranty in half if another service provider installs their fan.
 Other manufacturers offer a full warranty regardless of who installs it.
-MacroAir offers a 50,000 hour warranty on its AirVolution-D, regardless of who installs it.
+MacroAir offers mechanical warranties up to 15 years and electrical warranties up to 10 years, regardless of who installs it.

 7. SHOULD AN HVLS FAN HAVE WINGLETS LIKE AN AIRPLANE?